InstaMarch/ballot-knowledge-network/docs/presidential-primaries-2020/cory-booker-policies.md

-# General Campaign Statements from Campaign Website
+# Cory Booker Policy Proposals

 ## Healthcare
 * "...has advocated to expand access to health care like Medicare for All."